 Other than Bedok 85 (Fengshan Food Centre), Bedok Interchange Food Centre is the other well-known food sanctuary for those who lives in the east side.

-Its proximity to Bedok Mall and the bus interchange, and refurbishment of the food centre, makes this a popular location for affordable and good hawker food.
+Its proximity to Bedok Mall and the bus interchange (plus refurbishment of the food centre, makes this a popular location for affordable and good hawker food.

 Though Bedok is not my usual area, my vocal class is nearby so I made it a point to try one different stall after lesson.